gjwgit/azcv/STREET.md

 99.0 629.0 204.0 627.0 205.0 638.0 99.0 640.0,Tahun Ajaran 2014 2015
 91.0 666.0 170.0 662.0 171.0 673.0 92.0 678.0,EXNIX TENAGA LISTRIN
 ```
-Creating a montage using the above commands as a script:
+Creating a montage using the above commands as a script, modified to
+include -stroke white -pointsize 10:
 ![](semarang.jpg)

+*Observations:* Even the advertising on the street pole is clearly identified.

 ![](http://brombeer.net/signs/id_approach.jpg)
 ```console